copernicus-mogley/zkav.club/publishing-infrastructure/README.md

 Zcash is the starting point.
 Over time, this project will expand to include:

-* Additional community media implementations (beyond PeerTube)
+* Additional community media implementations beyond PeerTube
 * Publishing playbooks and templates
-* Indexing + metadata guidelines
+* Indexing and metadata guidelines
-* Support offerings for event recording pipelines
+* Support for event recording pipelines

 ---

-**Community media needs infrastructure.** We’re here to help build it.
+**Community media needs infrastructure.** We are here to help build it.